zcapshaw/zcapshaw/README.md

 - 👋 Hi, I’m @zcapshaw
-- 👀 I’m interested in React, Flutter, and web3
+- 👀 I’m interested in React, NextJS, and the T3 stack
 - 🌱 I’m currently learning Solidity
-- 💞️ I’m looking to collaborate on web3 and NFT projects
+- 💞️ I’m looking to collaborate on startup ideas
 - 📫 How to reach me @zachcapshaw on Twitter

 <!---